 | Carat (ct) | 0.2 g | Gemstones |

 In everyday life, we often use "weight" and "mass" interchangeably because we experience them as the same thing on Earth.
-However, the scientific distinction becomes crucial in space exploration, precision measurements, and physics calculations.
+However, the scientific distinction becomes important in space exploration, precision measurements, and physics calculations.

 Modern mass measurement has evolved far beyond simple balance scales.
 Digital scales use load cells with strain gauges for precise measurements.
 Analytical balances can measure to millionths of a gram.
 Mass spectrometers can determine the mass of individual molecules.
 In space, inertial mass measurements are used where gravity-dependent scales won't work.
 The redefinition of the kilogram in terms of the Planck constant represents the cutting edge of measurement science.